Update : October 28, 2020

-If you are sick or not feeling well, please stay home and watch the service online.
-We will live-stream the service on our Facebook page, and a replay will be available in the afternoon on our YouTube channel.
+If you are sick or not feeling well, please stay home.
+We will live-stream the 10:30am service on our Facebook page, which you can watch even without a Facebook account.

 - The inside drinking fountain will not be available for use (you may want to bring a water bottle)